mkspcd/data-structures-in-javascript/readme.md

 # Data Structures In JavaScript

 Some basic implementation of data structures in JavaScript.
-(See it as an exercice and absolutely not for production use).
+(See it as an exercice...)

 - Linked List
 - Binary Search Tree
+- Hash Table

 ## Linked List